LadyBoonami/neo-ed/README.md

 - Lua `readline` bindings
 - Optional: `pygments` for syntax highlighting
 - Optional: `wl-clipboard` or `xclip` for clipboard support
-- Optional: `editorconfig-core-c` for Editorconfig support
+- Optional: `editorconfig` for Editorconfig support
+- Optional: `fzf` for a nice selection dialog provider

 Put this repository into your `LUA_PATH`, and symlink `main.lua` as `ned` into your `PATH`.